-I am willing to admit my family shops online and travels to Mankato for a getaway once in a while, but many times if we look at our community, we see that we have much of what we need right here.
+I am willing to admit to shopping online and getaway travels once in a while, but many times if we look at our community, we see that we have much of what we need right here.

 For example, each summer I organize summer baseball tours to many Major League Baseball games around the country and we have a chance to see the sites of our country and the company I choose for our transportation is Thielen Coaches of Redwood Falls.
 They are truly second to none.

 I have been working with Rick Thielen (and now Joe, too) on these tours for 17 years.
 Harvey Mackay wrote an article in the Gazette a few years ago about taking pride in your work.
 Rick and Joe, along with the rest of their staff, live the Mackay article based on my years of observation.
 The coaches we hire are always of the highest quality and extremely clean.
 The organization of the drivers is always top notch.

 I cannot tell you how many times during over the past decade when I have had customers come up to compliment the busses and drivers.
 Their dedication to excellence is very much appreciated by those who travel on their coaches.
 After a day long tour of Manhattan last summer, a local New Yorker who was hired to be our guide commented that our driver was one of the best she has ever seen navigate through the city.

 I have seen and talked with others about different bus companies, and there is simply no one better.
 If you take pride in your work, as they do at Thielen Coaches, you can live in a small community and truly be second to none.